LuanRT/YouTube.js/README.md

 #### What can it do?

-As of now, this is one of the most advanced & stable YouTube libraries out there, and it can:
+As of now, this is one of the most advanced & stable YouTube libraries out there, here's a short summary of what it can do:

-- Search
+- Search videos
-- Get detailed info about videos
+- Get detailed info about any video
 - Fetch live chat & live stats in real time
 - Fetch notifications
+- Fetch subscriptions feed
 - Change notifications preferences for a channel
 - Subscribe/Unsubscribe/Like/Dislike/Comment
-- Easily sign into your account without having to use cookies!
+- Easily sign into your account in an easy & reliable way.
 - Last but not least, you can also download videos!

-Do note that you must be signed-in to perform actions that involve an account, like commenting, subscribing, sending messages to a live chat, etc.
+Do note that you must be signed-in to perform actions that involve an account, such as commenting, subscribing, sending messages to a live chat, etc.

 #### Do I need an API key to use this?